dropbox/dropbox-sdk-obj-c/README.md

 * **network request error** (generic to all requests -- contains information like request ID, HTTP status code, etc.)
 * **output content** (`NSURL` / `NSData` reference to downloaded output for Download-style endpoints only)

-Note: Response handlers are required for all endpoints.
+Response handlers are required for all endpoints.
 Progress handlers, on the other hand, are optional for all endpoints.

+> Note: The Objective-C SDK uses `NSNumber` objects in place of boolean values.
+This is done so that nullability can be represented in some of our API response values.
+For this reason, you should be careful when writing checks like `if (myAPIObject.isSomething)`, which is checking nullability rather than value.
+Instead, you should use `if ([myAPIObject.isSomething boolValue])`, which converts the `NSNumber` field to a boolean value before using it in the if check.

 ---